Vuyyuru: Transport

-The nearest airport is Vijayawada Airport which is at a distance of 24.5km.
+The nearest airport is Vijayawada Airport which is at a distance of 24.5 km.

 Education

 Vuyyuru is a center for Primary and Secondary School Education for people in surrounding villages.
-List of schools in Vuyyuru includes Zilla Parishat High School, VRKM High School, Sri Viswasanthi Educational Institutions, Sri Srinivasa Educational institutions (KG to PG), Flora EM High School, Ravindra Bharathi School.
-In terms of Intermediate colleges, there were Nayarayana, Chaitanya, Krishnaveni.
+List of schools in Vuyyuru includes Zilla Parishat High School, VRKM High School, Sri Viswasanthi Educational Institutions, Sri Chaitanya High School, Sri Srinivasa Educational institutions (KG to PG), Flora EM High School, Ravindra Bharathi School.
+In terms of Intermediate colleges, there were Nayarayana, Chaitanya, Krishnaveni & Sri Chaitanya Junior College in Katuru road.
 Vuyyuru has many colleges for higher education including A.G & S.G Siddhartha Degree College of Arts and Science which was inaugurated on 12 August 1975 by then Chief Minister Sri Jalagam Vengala Rao.
 It is an accredited "A" grade by NAAC.
 The college has an indoor stadium and huge ground which serves for walkers and joggers in the town.

 Sugarcane Research

 Sugarcane Research Station is located in Vuyyuru which was established in 1978 in an area of 40 acres with the mandate to develop sugarcane varieties possessing high cane and sugar yield potential.
 It is maintained by Indian Institute of Sugarcane Research and is affiliated to ANGRAU.
 It works on All India Coordinated Research Project on Sugarcane and has many achievements in sugarcane research.